-Multiple Intelligences: Middle Years Survey ---------- ---------------- -------- ------- --------
+Multiple Intellig ences: Middle Years Survey ---------- ---------- -------- -------- ------- --------

-Po art 1
+Part -

-a is survey has 9 sections.
+wheth alo urvey has 9 sections.
 Each section has 10 statements.
-Read each statement, and think about rether it describes you, how you think, or how you feel.
-If you think the statement is true for you, write 1 on the line beside it.
-At the end of each section, add up the 1's, and write your total for that section the space provided.
+Read each statement, and think about er it describes you, how you think, or how you feel.
+If you think the statement is true for you, write in the line baside it.
+At the end of each section, add up the 1's, and write your total for that section space provided.

-Se ction 1
+Sectio n 1

 I enjoy sorting things into groups or collecting similar things.

 I care about plants and trees.

 Hiking and camping are fun.

 I like taking care of plants or helping in the garden.

 I care about environmental issues like logging and global warming.

 I like putting things in order.

 Animals are important in my life.

 I recycle cans, bottles, and paper.

 I like learning about animals, plants, and science.

 Llike plaving outside a lot.